Fleet Street: Printing and journalism

+In the late 20th century new technology in printing and publishing and changes in labour practices led to the newspapers printing industry and journalists leaving Fleet Street.
 In 1986 News International owner Rupert Murdoch caused controversy when he moved publication of The Times and The Sun away from Fleet Street to new premises in Wapping, East London.
 Murdoch believed it was impossible to produce a newspaper profitably on Fleet Street and the power of the print unions, the National Graphical Association (NGA) and the Society of Graphical and Allied Trades (SOGAT), was too strong (an opinion endorsed by the Prime Minister, Margaret Thatcher).
 All Fleet Street print staff were sacked and new staff from the Electrical, Electronic, Telecommunications and Plumbing Union were brought in to operate the presses at Wapping using modern computer-operated technology, rendering the power of the old unions obsolete.
 The resulting Wapping dispute featured violent protests at Fleet Street and Wapping that lasted over a year, but ultimately other publishers followed suit and moved out of Fleet Street towards Canary Wharf or Southwark.
 Reuters was the last major news outlet to leave Fleet Street, in 2005.
 In the same year, The Daily Telegraph and Sunday Telegraph announced they were returning to the centre of London from Canary Wharf to new premises in Victoria in 2006.

 Some publishers have remained on Fleet Street.
 The London office of D.C.
 Thomson & Co., creator of The Beano, is at No. 185.
 The Secretariat of the Commonwealth Broadcasting Association is at No. 17, as is Wentworth Publishing, an independent publisher of newsletters and courses.
 The Associated Press has an office in Fleet Street as did The Jewish Chronicle until 2013 when it moved to Golders Green.
 The British Association of Journalists is based at No. 89 while Metro International are at No. 85.

 Though many prominent national newspapers have moved away from Fleet Street, the name is still synonymous with the printing and publishing industry.
 In the adjacent St. Brides Lane is the St Bride Library, holding a specialist collection relating to the type and print industry and providing courses in printing technology and methods.
 On the wall of Magpie Alley, off Bouverie Street, is a mural depicting the history of newspapers in the area.

+The Daily Express was the last newspaper to be printed on Fleet Street on 17 November 1989, in their former premises at 120 Fleet Street.
 The last two journalists to work for the Dundee-based Sunday Post, left in 2016, as the paper closed its London offices.